DUNE-DAQ/appmodel/docs/SmartDaqApplication.md

 ## Writing a new SmartDaqApplication

-SmartDaqApplications implement the `std::vector<const confmodel::DaqModule*> generate_modules(conffwk::Configuration*, const std::string&, const comnfmodel::Session*)` method, which is responsible for generating a set of modules and connection objects.
+SmartDaqApplications implement the `std::vector<const confmodel::DaqModule*> generate_modules(conffwk::Configuration*, const std::string&, const comnfmodel::System*)` method, which is responsible for generating a set of modules and connection objects.
 Each SmartDaqApplication has a UID from the configuration.

 This section will use the "[DFOApplication](https://github.com/DUNE-DAQ/appmodel/blob/develop/src/DFOApplication.cpp)" SmartDaqApplication as an example.